COLA: COarse LAbel pre-training for 3D semantic segmentation of sparse LiDAR datasets: Results

 \section{Results}

 In this section, we show the results from the thorough experiments described in the previous sections.
 They are divided into two parts.
 First, we look at results on full datasets (SemanticKITTI, SemanticPOSS, and nuScenes), and on each network architectures, and then, we investigate more precisely the case of limited data with partial nuScenes.
 In each case, we show the mIoU over a test set, which we extract from the training set, representing between 10\% and 20\% of the available data.
 We compare all COLA results to the no pre-training case.

-Due to the lack of methods tackling the same finetuning task we cannot compare our methods to any baseline besides the work done in \autoref{sec:contrastive}.
+All mIoU gains that fall within $\pm0.5$ are due to the randomness of the training rather than the effect of a method.